amirongit/notecode/elasticsearchInAction.md

 - document identifiers
     - unique identifier associated to documents for their lifetime
     - documents are updated or overwritten in case of existence
-    - "PUT" method is used when identifier is provided by user<br/>
+    - "PUT" method is used when identifier is provided by user<br>
         `PUT <index>/_doc/<identifier>`
-    - "POST" method is used when identifier is expected to be generated ("identifier" is optional)<br/>
+    - "POST" method is used when identifier is expected to be generated ("identifier" is optional)<br>
         `POST <index>/_doc/<identifier>`
 <!---->
 - avoiding overwrites